 Should chemical exposure occur your workplace will want to have eyewash stations and showers easily accessible to workers.
 It takes just seconds for chemicals to inflict damage on the eyes or skin so accessible wash stations are key to worker safety.
 Employees should also be properly trained on how to use eyewash stations and what to do and not to do in the event of exposure.
 Knowledgeable employees make for a safer workplace.

-Safety Meeting Outlines provides the training and record keeping tools necessary to creating and maintaining a safe work environment.
-Tools such as a daily log book help keep workers safe and workplaces accountable.
-Call us today to learn more about our products and how your workplace can benefit.
+Safety Meeting Outlines provides the training and record keeping tools necessary for creating and maintaining a safe work environment.
+Tools such as a Daily Log Book help keep workers safe and workplaces accountable.
+Call us today at 815-464-0200 to learn more about our products and how your workplace can benefit.